Pros and Cons of Prenatal Paternity DNA Testing: Is It Safe, Accurate, and Right for You?

 3. Non-Invasive Prenatal Paternity (NIPP) Test

-NIPP is the most advanced option available today.
-It analyzes fetal DNA found in the mother’s blood as early as 7 weeks into pregnancy.
+The NIPP test is the safest and most advanced option, using a blood sample from the mother as early as 7 weeks into pregnancy.

 Pros: